frozenlib/derive-ex/README.md

 ## Differences from standard derive macros

-- Trait bound that is automatically generated is smarter.
+- A trait bound that is automatically generated is smarter.
-- Trait bound can be specified manually.
+- You can specify trait bound manually.
-- Default values can be specified for each field.
+- You can specify default values for each field.
 - Support derive `Default` for enum.
 - Support derive `Clone::clone_from`.
 - Support derive operators. (`Add`, `AddAssign`, `Not`, etc.)